2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Rocky Mountains Region

 U of U undergraduate students pay an average of $28,345 in tuition and fees each year.

-The average tuition and fees for an out-of-state undergraduate student at MSU Bozeman are $28,264 a year.
+Out-of-state tuition fees for undergraduate students at MSU Bozeman are $28,264 per year.
 Geology majors at MSU Bozeman take out an average of $26,558 in student loans while working on their Bachelor's Degree.

-Explore the best geological and earth sciences schools for a specific state in the Rocky Mountains region.
+Explore the best geological and earth sciences colleges for a specific state in the Rocky Mountains region.

 Geological & Earth Sciences is one of 8 different types of programs to choose from.